LuisSky/nodejs-login-api/README.md

 - `npm run dev:unity` - to run unity tests
 - `npm run dev:coverage` - to collect coverage data

-- you can use insomnia / postman or any other rest client to acess the endpoints
+- you can use insomnia / postman or any other rest client to access the endpoints

 ## **Routes**
-/auth/signin - use to login
+- /auth/signin - use to login
-/auth/signup - use to register
+- /auth/signup - use to register

 ## **Dependencies that's will installed after npm install**